 The Effects of Meth on the Musculoskeletal System

-Long-term meth use can lead to an increase in deep tendon reflexes (hyper reflexive) and cause serious muscle twitching and tremors.
+Long-term meth use can lead to an increase in deep tendon reflexes (hyper-reflexive) and cause serious muscle twitching and tremors.

 Additionally, the abuse of meth can result in rhabdomyolysis.
-Rhabdomyolysis a serious condition that involves the rapid deterioration of muscle tissue.
+Rhabdomyolysis is a serious condition that involves the rapid deterioration of muscle tissue.
 When this happens, the toxic contents of damaged cells can be released into the bloodstream.
 This causes severe muscle pain, intense changes in electrolyte levels and irreversible kidney failure if not treated in time.

 Life-Changing Meth Addiction Treatment at Ranch Creek Recovery